bahlolab/XIBD/README.md

 devtools::install_github("bahlolab/XIBD")
 ```

-**The R package reference data will be made available from the [XIBD web page](http://bioinf.wehi.edu.au/software/XIBD/index.html) before August 2016.**
+The HapMap reference data is available from the [XIBD web page](http://bioinf.wehi.edu.au/software/XIBD/index.html).

 ## How to use XIBD